+Subclass of: E77 Persistent Item

+Superclass of: E21 Person

+E74 Group

-Subclass of: Superclass of: E77 Persistent Item E21 Person E74 Group Scope note: This class comprises people, either individually or in groups, who have the potential to perform intentional actions for which they can be held responsible.
+This class comprises people, either individually or in groups, who have the potential to perform intentional actions for which they can be held responsible.

 The CRM does not attempt to model the inadvertent actions of such actors.
 Individual people should be documented as instances of E21 Person, whereas groups should be documented as instances of either E74 Group or its subclass E40 Legal Body.

-Examples: London and Continental Railways (E40) the Governor of the Bank of England in 1975 (E21) Sir Ian McKellan (E21) Properties: P74 has current or former residence (is current or former residence of): $E53$ Place
+- London and Continental Railways (E40)

+- the Governor of the Bank of England in 1975 (E21)

+- Sir Ian McKellan (E21)

+P74 has current or former residence (is current or former residence of): E53 Place

-P75 possesses (is possessed by): E30 Right P76 has contact point (provides access to): E51 Contact Point P131 is identified by (identifies): E82 Actor Appellation
+P75 possesses (is possessed by): E30 Right

+P76 has contact point (provides access to): E51 Contact Point P131 is identified by (identifies): E82 Actor Appellation